Ex. A

 34.After Lamb and his Former Business Partner entered into litigation, Shaneyfelt continued to make accounting decisions based on information from the Spouse of Lamb’s Former Business Partner.

-37.Entry JS122 created more than $937,000 in investor liabilities and more than $372,000 in accumulated interest without supporting schedules.
+37.Entry JS122 created more than $1.5 million in liabilities attributed to private lenders and related parties — combining notes payable and accumulated interest — without supporting schedules.

-40.Entry JS130 zeroed intercompany accounts, eliminated down-payment receivables, added line-of-credit debt to CAHB’s books even though CAHB had no line of credit, and posted a multi-million-dollar retained-earnings adjustment without supporting documentation.
+39.Entry JS130 zeroed intercompany accounts, eliminated down-payment receivables, added line-of-credit debt to CAHB’s books even though CAHB had no line of credit, and posted a multi-million-dollar retained-earnings adjustment without supporting documentation.

-41.On CAHB Operating’s books, Defendants made similar entries zeroing receivables, adding unsupported line-of-credit debt, and booking large expense and fee figures without adequate documentation.
+40.On CAHB Operating’s books, Defendants made similar entries zeroing receivables, adding unsupported line-of-credit debt, and booking large expense and fee figures without adequate documentation.

-42.Shaneyfelt later admitted that the September 30, 2022 date on JS129 was not necessarily the date the entry was actually made and that the entry could have been made much later.
+41.Shaneyfelt later admitted that the September 30, 2022 date on JS129 was not necessarily the date the entry was actually made and that the entry could have been made much later.

 43.Contemporaneous October 2022 communications show that Shaneyfelt was still working on CAHB’s books after the date those entries purported to record.